SergeantWiley/ChessNet/README.md

 For simplicity we harded coded a chess state.
 Negative values are black while positive are black pieces.
-1s are paws, 6s are kings, 5s are quenns, 3s are bishops, 4s are roooks, and 2s are knights
+1s are pawns, 2s are knights, 3s are bishops, 4s are rooks, 5s are kings, and 6s are queens.

 Now all we have to do is run the predict_next_state function
 ```python